jham005/esto-perpetua/src/contents/04-Esto-Perpetua.md

 Allied Ironfounders badge post 1940 most likely designed by the world famous Raymond Loewy design studio, which also redesigned the Otto & Apollo room heating stoves and the AGA cooker from 1937.
 The revolutionary Rayburn solid fuel heat storage cooker introduced in 1946 was also designed by Loewy Associates.

-Allied ironfounders grew out of the Light castings group of 1922 composed of two Falkirk foundries McDowall Steven & Co. and malcolm Cockburn's Gowanbank foundry with the Manchester based Planet Foundry and the Shrops based Coalbrookdale foundry.
+Allied ironfounders grew out of the Light castings group of 1922 composed of two Falkirk foundries McDowall Steven & Co. and Malcolm Cockburn's Gowanbank foundry with the Manchester based Planet Foundry and the Shrops based Coalbrookdale foundry.
 In 1929 this expanded to include 12 foundries six in the Falkirk area.
-A new AI HQ was built in Graham's Rd, Falkirk, in 1938.
+A new AI HQ was built in Graham's Rd., Falkirk, in 1938.
 AI was sold to Glywed in 1969.

 Glywed.
 A metals combine which sold off all the AI Falkirk area foundries.
 Renamed AGA Foodservice in 2001.
 Only local remaining former AI brand is Falcon Foodservice who make Kitchen equipment cookers, fryers, ovens etc. Based in the former Wang factory Causewayhead, by Stirling University.